Policies & Student Resources

 - Fall electives (1 through 4) must be completed by December 31 of the second cohort year.

 - Spring electives (5 and 6) must be completed by February 28 of the second cohort year.

 Office Hours and Student Support

 Students receive support from Penn staff and faculty, primarily via email or course discussion boards.
 Faculty office hours and information about teaching assistant availability is posted within each course.
 For academic matters, the teaching assistants and faculty will respond.
-Students will be paired with a faculty advisor when they enter the program to help them select electives for their learning and career goals.
-Faculty will meet with their advisees in person during the on-campus Health Care Innovation Seminar, and will communicate online—through video conferencing, chat, discussion board, or email—as students progress through the program.
+An in-house help email and various online resources are available for technology support.

-Students in the Master of Health Care Innovation program are considered to be University of Pennsylvania students—enrolled in at least one course for academic credit at a given time—within the Perelman School of Medicine.
-They are enrolled in at least 2.0–3.0 CU per semester and are part of a global Penn community.
+Students in the Master of Health Care Innovation program are considered to be University of Pennsylvania students—enrolled at least half-time in most semesters—within the Perelman School of Medicine.
+They are enrolled in at least 1.0–3.5 CU per semester and are part of a global Penn community.
 Upon graduation, students are considered alumni of the University of Pennsylvania.

 Students who have a concern about a matter related to the MHCI program, whether it is about a course, instructor, or advising, are encouraged to contact the Faculty Director.